The year just keeps getting better.

 For Thanksgiving, he invites his readers to do a version of the exercise.
 Initially more than a decade ago, he suggested to his relatives seated at the Thanksgiving dinner table: each tell a story about themselves — in only six words.
 It spawned a website, books, and many challenges.

-This Thanksgiving, let’s take up his challenge.
-In Smith’s words: In this year of pandemic, politics and so much else, tell us what makes you grateful, in just six words.
+This Thanksgiving, let’s play with it.
+In Smith’s words: In this year of politics and so much else, tell us what makes you grateful, in just six words.
 I can’t think of a time when expressing gratitude has been more important.

 I agree.
 When focusing on what we are grateful for this year, let’s play with it and hone it down to its essence.
 We can come up with lots of variations.